 About This Product

 The beautiful Esterbrook #717 Federal Pen is pretty hard to find these days, unlike some of its more common relatives from the early 20th century.
-We have just a few of these sharp-pointed spoon pens, made in the 1930s and designed with a neoclassical detail at the waist.
+These sharp-pointed spoon pens were made in the 1930s and designed with a neoclassical detail at the waist.

 Hand-ground at the tip and featuring large, L-shaped side cuts, the Federal Pen is quite flexible.
 But it's precise, not soft or hard to control, and with a reasonably soft touch, the Federal Pen is an excellent writer.

 Thanks to the protective coating applied to all dip pens (even new ones produced today), these pens are in excellent vintage condition.
 They've been checked for rust and other defects by our experts and are ready to return to service on your desk.

 As with any dip pen, you will need to remove the protective coating so that ink will stick to the nib consistently.
 To remove the coating, simply dip your new pen in ink a couple of times and wipe it off.
 Repeat until the ink coats the nib completely and doesn't bead up.
 This process takes about 15 seconds and only needs to be done once, before you use the pen for the first time.

 About R: Esterbrook & Co.:

 Founded in 1856, R. Esterbrook & Co. was the United States' very first manufacturer of steel dip pens.
 Formerly, these important 19th century tools had to be imported from Europe, but Richard Esterbrook brought expertise and craftspeople from England and opened a factory in Philadelphia.